 Yes - You can wear pole heels as long as you are comfortable in them.
 You can also choose to participate barefoot if that feels better for you!
 If you do decide to wear shoes, we require that they be ‘Pleaser’ brand shoes only - this brand is made for pole dancing, supports your feet adequately and does not scuff or mark our flooring in the studio.

 Download the app and explore millions of wellness experiences worldwide.

 What do I bring?

 Bottled water is available for purchase at Pole Haus or you can bring your own.
 You will be expected to remove all hand and wrist jewelry prior to dancing on the pole so leave it home if you don't wish to leave it in your purse or bag.
-You can also bring a yoga mat for Flex or a Pole Class warm up (but you don't have to), we offer mat rental for $3 per class.
-We also recommend knee pads for floor work and stretching, we sell them at the Studio for $12 a pair.
+You can also bring a yoga mat for Flex or a pole class warm up.
+We also recommend knee pads for floor work and stretching, we sell various ones at the studio.
 The only other thing you should bring with you is a smile - be ready to have fun!

 Should I eat before class?

 Pole dancing is a very high energy workout.
 Our classes require energy, focus, and strength.
 Participants need to be fueling their bodies in a healthy way to bust a move!
 Having a good snack before and after can really help with muscle soreness, cramps, energy levels, attention span, and comfort.
 This is especially important if you have a pre-existing conditions like diabetes or anemia.